azibn/automated_exocomet_hunt/README.md

 **Note: This work has been mainly developed with focus on the internal lightcurves in the collaboration.
-However, they should still be compatible with lightcurves obtained via MAST or `lightcurve`.**
+However, they should still be compatible with lightcurves obtained via MAST or `lightkurve`.**

 Code for automated detection of exocomets in light curves.